 Help set up tables, greet arriving guests, serve food, clean up ... you name it, it makes a big difference!

 Give back.
 Give often.
 We welcome all help from teenagers and adults looking to create lasting change in their community!
-Please email Katrina Farmer, communications and outreach manager, or call her at 603-357-0600, ext.
-111.
+Please email Nat Stout, office manager, or call him at 603-357-0600, ext.
+101.